-Aloha Groups are how we make sure everyone who attends Waikoloa Community Church finds “A Place To Belong.”
+Aloha Groups are small groups where everyone who attends WCC can find “A Place To Belong.”
 One of the things we know is that the larger a church grows, the more important it becomes for the church to also continue to grow smaller.
 We don’t want anyone to ever “feel like a number” or feel like they are “getting lost in the crowd.”
 So we encourage everyone to connect with about 5-12 other people in a weekly Aloha Group as you “Do Life Together.”

 WHAT HAPPENS AT ALOHA GROUP?

 - Christian Friendships/’Ohana (Family) are built

 - Fellowship & Bible Study

 - Learning more about God because of shared life experiences

 WHAT ARE THE CORE VALUES OF ALOHA GROUPS?